-The Shea Hibiscus Leave-in Cocktail, formerly the Shea Soft Styling Crème, and prior to that The Shea Soft Curls.
+The Shea Hibiscus Leave-in Cocktail, formerly the Shea Soft Styling Crème, and prior to that The Shea Soft Curls, is the ultimate hair Cocktail for obtaining supple, manageable, hydrating hair.
 This was one of the very first products I formulated; it sure has come a long way.
 I first formulated this product to respond to my hair’s needs; something that would hydrate, soften and easily detangle my hair when I ran my fingers though whether wet or dry.

 At the time when I formulated this product, the reawakening of women wanted to embrace their natural hair texture had just started.
 Although I had embraced my natural hair texture well before that, what was most important to me was having products that were natural base and worked!!!
 With that said I named it Shea soft Curls because it sure made my hair soft!
 Thinking back, I was so happy with it.
 I still am to this day and it is one of my top sellers and a favorite of so many due to its diversity to suit all hair types.